GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 I have declared to both Jews and Greeks that they must turn to God in repentance and have faith in our Lord Jesus.

 For repentance to be effective it must be combined with faith—which comes through exposure to the LORD and His revelation; this includes God’s Word and genuine revelation of the Spirit.
 If repentance is not combined with faith—belief rooted in God’s revelation of reality—it’s just a dead exercise and will ultimately fail because true repentance is a genuine “change of mind” with the corresponding actions, as detailed above.
 This explains, by the way, why repentance and faith are the first two doctrines of the six basic doctrines of Christianity (Hebrews 6:1-2).
-It is of the utmost importance to your spiritual health to grasp how repentance and faith work together.
+It is importance to your spiritual health to grasp how repentance and faith work together.

 Speaking of the six basic doctrines, they’re referred to as “elementary” Christian teachings in Hebrews 6:1 and yet there are whole sects and ministries in Christendom that cut out one or more of these foundational doctrines or, at least, cut out parts of them.
-For instance, “radical grace” (or “pure grace”) preachers will cut out repentance almost entirely and, if they do teach repentance, they emphasize that it’s a change of mind while deemphasizing the corresponding actions, which includes “putting off the old self,” meaning turning from the “deceitful desires” of the sinful nature (again, see Ephesians 4:22-24, quoted above).
+For instance, “radical grace” (or “pure grace”) preachers will cut out repentance almost entirely and, if they do teach repentance, they emphasize that it’s a change of mind while deemphasizing the corresponding actions, which includes “putting off the old self,” meaning turning from the “deceitful desires” of the sinful nature (see Ephesians 4:22-24, quoted above).

 Repentance reflects humility because it takes humility to admit you’re wrong about something and change your mind.
 The same goes with feeling remorse and admitting a mistake or transgression.
 By contrast, an arrogant person is too lofty, selfish, hardhearted and stubborn to change his/her mind with the corresponding actions or feel genuine guilt or confess error.
 Indeed, pride by its very nature refuses to show proper respect toward others, including—perhaps especially—those in legitimate authority, particularly the Ultimate Authority (God).
 This again brings to mind this passage: